 Note: If you are a surfer, you must visit Arugam Bay between May and November to grab a smashing surfing opportunity.

 Day 14 – Haputale, the next stop in my itinerary was beckoning and I hopped into a tuk-tuk to get to Pottuvil from where I boarded the bus for Wellawaye.
 Once I reached there, I had to take another bus for Haputale, home to the historical Lipton’s Seat – a highly perched vantage point of the Scottish tea baron Sir Thomas Lipton.
 It was a tiring 7-hour journey from Arugam Bay.
 A lazy evening followed by an early dinner got me in ship-shape the next day.

 Day 16 – Kataragama was my next destination of choice.
-I checked out of my eighth accommodation in the island country and proceeded for Wellawaye service road bus stop by tuk-tuk to catch the bus for Kataragama, the most significant religious pilgrimage site in Sri Lanka.
-It took about 3.5 hours to reach the the sacred city.
-I headed for the temple (Ruhunu Maha Kataragama Devalaya) to pay homage to its 2000 year old holy past.
-Standing inside the temple complex simply gave me the goosebumps!
+I checked out of my eighth accommodation in the island country and proceeded to the Wellawaye service road bus stop by tuk-tuk to catch the bus for Kataragama, the most significant religious pilgrimage site in Sri Lanka.
+It took about 3.5 hours to reach the sacred city.
+I headed for the temple (Ruhunu Maha Kataragama Devalaya) to pay homage to its 2000-year-old holy past.
+Standing inside the temple complex simply gave me goosebumps!

 Day 17 – After gorging some hoppers and green curry, I was off to Yala National Park, home